What is a good kitty?

 While some anonymous sources have accused Larry of being asleep on the job, Larry says his approach to mouse patrol is “still in the tactical planning stage,” according to the 10 Downing Street website.

-I don’t consider myself a cat expert, but I’ve lived with four cats over the past two decades, including two part Siamese, a breed prone to anxiety-related behavioral problems.
+I don’t consider myself a cat expert, but I’ve lived with four cats over the past two decades, including two part Siamese, a breed prone to anxiety-related behavioral problems, like peeing outside the litter box.
 And while I haven’t always been the perfect cat parent, I’m getting pretty good at it.

 In this post, I’ll explain why you should change your approach to cat training, why spray bottles and screaming don’t work, and reveal how you too can train your cat to behave even when you’re not around.